smartuni/escape-room-of-things/Backend/README.md

 Res:{Response}
 JSON fields in () are optional fields

+PUT POST DELETE operations need an Admin Token in Header: "x-access-tokens" = token

 ## States

 /rooms/state/{roomid} (PUT)
--> admin puts a specific room into a new state (states either "ready" or "maintainance") Req.
+-> admin puts a specific room into a new state (states either "ready" or "maintenance") Req.
 Payload: {'state': text}

 Res: